 - Sign your financial responsibility statement

-- Researched the August Options Trips to see if you’re interested.
+- Researched the summer Options Trips to see if you’re interested

-- Reviewed essential UMaine services such as MaineCard (Maine ID card), bookstore, dining, housing, health and medical, residential mail, student job at dining, plus mandatory immunization or info releases, parking & transportation, and residence life’s First Year Experience.
+- Reviewed essential UMaine services such as MaineCard (UMaine ID card), bookstore, dining, housing, residential mail, student job at dining services, mandatory immunization and information releases, health and medical (including required action of opting in or out of student health insurance plan (SHIP), parking & transportation, Green Campus Initiative student organization and residence life’s First Year Experience.

 For more information about the items listed above, visit go.umaine.edu/admitted/ or call (207) 581-1561.